 - Tardiness to class or an appointment.

 - The use of emergency flashers to justify illegal parking.

-- Permission to park given by anyone other than a Transportation Services employee.
+- Permission to park given by anyone other than a Parking Services employee.

-Faculty and staff may appeal citations issued only during the current or previous semester to the University Parking and Transportation Committee Court of Appeals.
+Faculty and staff may only appeal citations issued during the current or previous semester to the University Parking and Transportation Committee Court of Appeals.
 Denied appeals will be assessed for an additional $5.00 processing fee and may only be resubmitted if additional factual information is included.